RapidStruct/RapidStructC3/README.md

 ## Schemas

-Because RapidStruct is schema-based, you must have schema's defined.
+Because RapidStruct is schema-based, you must have schemas defined.
 This is done by using an `RS_Schema`.
 An `RS_Schema` is simply a collection of types associated to tags and ultimately defines how the data will be represented when serialized.
 Create a schema either on the stack or the heap, either will work.
 It just depends on you memeory needs.
 After creation, simply add fields to it:

 ~~~
 RS_Schema subnetSchema;